Hello, Hola, Hi!

 I will try to explain in the simplest and most concise way as possible what I have understood of both what makes us unhappy, and how to stop it.
 If you don't know what I will explain here yet and if I succeed in my explanation, this should result for you in the understanding of what we can call a complete new (and way better) lifestyle.
 Then, you will naturally see how important is the impact of ego-based behaviors in your life, in your relationships, and on a more global scale, on what's wrong on Earth.

 All of that can be read in books about psychology, philosophy or spiritual teachings, written even before you and I were born.
-I'm not the inventor of all that nor a psychologist, a magician or an unicorn, but just a searcher, a simple guy who loves people and who likes the idea of people being happy.
+I'm not the inventor of all that nor a psychologist, a magician or a unicorn, but just a searcher, a simple guy who loves people and who likes the idea of people being happy.

 One of the main reasons I'm writing this is that I have never found a really simple, short and from scratch explanation about all that.
 Books on the subject can be hard to read/understand and never really begin from square one, so I thought it could be great to write this short text and share it as a gratefulness for the liberation it brought me to learn those things.
 I'm sure it can help many persons to initiate a positive change in their lives.

-Of course I invite you to take the time to check if those things seems coherent to you, eventually by trying to apply this lifestyle sometimes and see if things are better or worst than with the usual, ego-based way to live.
+Of course I invite you to take the time to check if those things seems coherent to you, eventually by trying to apply this lifestyle sometimes and see if things are better or worst than with the usual, mind-guided way to live.

 I'm still a searcher, and am always interested in new finds about all that so for those who would like to correct or improve this explanation, feel free to contact me.